-All the rain and snow (so much snow!) of the past week got us thinking- how did mariners ever manage to stay dry in similar weather?
+Every winter we bundle up against the rain and snow in our heaviest warm weather gear.
+Have you ever wondered how mariners ever manage to stay dry in similar weather?
 Today, professional sailors keep a pair of grungy waterproof pants and a hooded jacket hanging in their lockers.
 Modern technology has given us fabric that both repeals water and breathes, qualities essential for remaining comfortable in the midst of a storm.

 In centuries past, however, the standard foul weather gear for naval seamen was some form of woolen jacket or coat and a tarpaulin hat.
 In a storm, with driving rain or spray, even the stoutest woolen pea jacket or watch coat soon became saturated, and while sodden woolens provide a degree of warmth, their weight and the wetness would soon prove an inconvenience to anyone who had to be active.

-Naturally, the US Navy saw the benefit of clothing that promised to keep the wearer dry, and in 1835 Constitution’s purser Henry Etting purchased monkey jackets and pea jackets of india rubber for the ship’s crew.
-The former cost about $3 and the latter $5, or about half the cost of a woolen garment of similar form.
+Naturally, the US Navy saw the benefit of clothing that promised to keep the wearer dry, and in 1835 Constitution’s purser Henry Etting purchased monkey jackets and pea jackets of India rubber for the ship’s crew.
+The former cost about $3 and the latter $5, or about half the cost of a woolen garment of similar form.2

 One officer on the Peacock explained the problems with these garments in an amusing 1835 letter: